 Before we get into specifics, let's cover the essentials.
 What is a network security key?
 When you install a router in your home, the Wi-Fi signal can be picked up by anyone in the area, so a strong network security key is the best way to control who can access it.

-There are three types of network keys.
+There are three types of network encryption that are locked using network security keys.
 One of these will almost certainly be used to protect your home router: